pmarkert/lets-get-active/README.md

 * Users can ask for more details, which includes sending a card to the user's phone about the event with a shortened link to read more information and event register for the event.
 * Shows users the logo from the event if available

-And some of the interesting developer notes/features of the skill:
+## Here are some of the interesting developer notes/features of the skill:
 * Extensive unit-testing framework to mock requests and validate responses against the skill
 * Provides unit-test coverage capability that makes it possible to test every intent against every state
 * The skill makes use of multiples states to give context sensitivity to the conversation